-As a provenance blockchain company, we must take a stand
+As a provenance Blockchain Company, me must make a stand

 Either way, that defence no longer stands.
 It’s not enough to think of UI as user interface.
 It must be user impact too.
 There are always consequences.
 As a provenance blockchain company, we understand that we cannot be defined by our technology alone.
 Everledger solutions are also built on deep partnerships with industries and rooted in corporate citizenship principles.
 We work together with our customers to increase their value – more responsibly, more sustainably, more efficiently.